bingeli1212/nitrile-preview/doc/DOC-latex-translation.md

 be in a bold font.
 Note that this differs somewhat from the same declaration in 2.09 which did not affect some symbols.

+For XELATEX/LUALATEX, following two packages must be included:

+    \usepackage{eufrak}
+    \usepackage{bbold}

-# The "Figure"
+# The figure caption

-The "Figure" caption does not seem to be able to be shifted to a Left or Right position other than the Center position.
+The caption text of a figure float does not seem to be able to be styleda as flushleft or flushright other than being center aligned

 # The Tikzpicture